 9. The Watering Hole, Perranporth

-The Watering Hole claims to be the UK’s only bar on a beach, making it the perfect stop after an afternoon frolicking around on the beach with your fluffy friend.
+The Watering Hole, Perranporth, claims to be the UK’s only bar on a beach, making it the perfect stop after an afternoon frolicking around on the beach with your fluffy friend.

 10. Jamaica Inn, Bodmin Moor

 The Jamaica Inn is not only dog-friendly, but it is also Cornwall’s most famous smuggling inn!

 Set amongst some of the beautifully wild scenery of Cornwall, high on Bodmin Moor, you and Fido can enjoy stunning walks around the inn, with lovely lakes and famous historical remnants to spot.
 Tuck into some great grub and take a visit to the Smuggling Museum, where the stories of Cornish smugglers are brought to life.